bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Okay, so everybody just needs to know all the inputs.
 Okay, so interesting.
-So upper bound anonymity, it's like, if we look at this way of looking at transaction anonymity and we apply it to `ZeroLink`, we see that `Zerolink` is like a perfect knapsack coin join.
+So upper bound anonymity, it's like, if we look at this way of looking at transaction anonymity and we apply it to ZeroLink, we see that ZeroLink is like a perfect knapsack coinjoin.
 So that sort of provides us the upper bound anonymity, which is essentially the number of total participants that are doing this knapsack coinjoin.

 Lucas Ontivero: 00:16:01